-How to Generate Real Estate Leads with Google Search Ads
+How to Get Real Estate Leads from Google Search Ads

 As already mentioned above, it’s a good idea to start first with Google Search Ads, before branching out to other Campaign types from Google, because with search ads you have more control and can better test your campaign ads than for example display ads.

 Different to Facebook ads where you advertise based on interests and demographic information, with Google Search ads, you target based on intent.

 Someone searching on Google is at least already problem/need aware compared to someone on Facebook, where you often find people still unaware of their problem or need.